Managing your time better

 Poor time management leads to high stress levels, but so does expecting too much of yourself, or simply doing too much.
 A bit of mindfulness at work can really help you understand your personal habits and the way you approach situations.
 When you’re allocating yourself tasks throughout the day, think about your work-life balance and the hours when you know you are most productive, and give yourself enough time for breaks to mitigate burnout.

 Time management is personal to each individual, but you’ll be amazed at what a bit of team spirit can achieve.
 Before you go imposing what you think are effective time management techniques, make sure you know your team’s habits, strengths and weaknesses.
 Getting to know your team through face to face or virtual team building helps to align individual goals.
 SMART goals can help here, after all, there’s no point adopting a time management technique if you have nothing meaningful to work on.
+If your team is having difficulties managing time with a project, avoid more meetings and find other ways to share updates.
+One way is screen recordings and video messages made with Dropbox Capture.
 After goal-setting, you can create a work timetable that not only works for you, but brings out the best in your whole team.

 Be prepared for setbacks